-Pedestrian signage is required in the Market Place, in the North Street car parks, at the Queen
+Pedestrian signage is required in the Market Place, in the North Street car parks, at the Queen Street junction and at the entrance to High Street required at the garage junction and in North Street

-Street junction and at the entrance to High Street West.
+West.
 Highway signs are required at the garage junction and in North Street West, North Street East and London Road directing motorists to parking areas including Leicester Road.